webiny/docs.webiny.com/docs/deep-dive/architecture/resources.md

 ### Apollo Federation

-All of the GraphQL services are combined into one big schema using [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/).
+All the GraphQL services are combined into one big schema using [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/).
 The component responsible for deploying your Apollo Gateway is `@webiny/serverless-function`.
 It deploys a simple function which serves as an entry point to your entire GraphQL API.

-Once a request hits the Apollo Gateway function, it builds a Federated Schema using all of the GraphQL services and then executes the query.
+Once a request hits the Apollo Gateway function, it builds a Federated Schema using all the GraphQL services and then executes the query.

 ### Other resources